liberaledemokraten/asciidoc-theme/images/README.md

 Following images are required:

+* `logo.png` - the logo to be displayed on each theme
 * `braille-cover.png` - a title cover for the "braille" theme
 * `colored-cover.png` - a title cover for the "colored" theme
 * `compass-cover.png` - A title cover for the "compass" theme